 Departments/Areas of Interest

-Human Resources interns will be assigned projects that allow them to collaborate cross functionally in a dynamic, fast-paced work environment.
+Human Resources interns are assigned projects that allow them to collaborate cross functionally in a dynamic, fast-paced work environment.
 Project deliverables will be chosen from across the major human resources disciplines of talent acquisition, talent management, total rewards and organizational development.

-Organizational Support interns work to ensure that every person who calls, emails, writes or walks through the doors is provided with the support they need in order to have a positive experience with the Foundation.
-Tasks will include answering phones, responding to constituent emails and leading tours of LIVESTRONG HQ.
+Organizational Support interns work to ensure that every person who calls, emails, writes or walks through the doors is provided with the welcome and support they need in order to have a positive experience with the Foundation.
+Organizational Support interns work closely with our Concierge to plan meetings, support our wellness program, and provide support to the internship program and office volunteers.

 Information Technology interns help maintain technology resources that support the Foundation.
 Tasks may include working in our CRM database to manage records, event registration lists, donation forms and contact forms.